 I wish I could tell you this was an overnight success.
-That I simply waved a wand and “poofed” the solutions out of thin air and into cyber-space.
+That I waved a wand and “poofed” the solutions out of thin air and into cyber-space.
 Instead, it was a process of pulling my hair out.
-My team and I labored over every detail – not so we could have a product to sell, but so that I could have a real estate website that was functional, powerful, and that I could be proud to showcase.
+My team and I labored over every detail – not so we could have a product to sell, but so that I could have a real estate website that was functional, robust, and that I could be proud to showcase.

 In fact, we’re still laboring!
 Why?
-Because I believe that if you’re not moving forward, you’re moving backward.
+I believe that if you’re not moving forward, you’re moving backward.

 Additionally, I am 100 percent committed to creating the best possible web solution for myself and my fellow real estate agents.